Willyb15/Data-Science-Python/Week1/day1-git_unix/intro_unix_lec.md

 touch new_file1.txt # Assuming new_file1.txt doesn't exist, this creates a
                     # file named new_file1.txt in the current directory.
 touch new_file2.txt new_file3.txt # Assuming that both new_file2.txt and
-                                  # new file_3.txt don't exist, this creates
+                                  # new_file3.txt don't exist, this creates
                                   # them in the current working directory.
 ```